Increase in normal minimum pension age in 2028

 • Some people will have a protected pension age of less than 57.
 This doesn’t need to be registered with HMRC.

-• Some pension schemes are exempt from the increase.
+• Some pension schemes are exempt from the increase from 55 to 57.

-• Protected pension ages are maintained on transfer (but the receiving scheme has to agree to this).
+• Protected pension ages may be maintained on transfer (but the receiving scheme must agree to this).

 • There’s no change to the age benefits can be paid on the grounds of ill-health.